martelogan/fb-friendbot-factory/lib/README.md

 # Facebook Friendbot Factory

-## Stats
+## Lib directory

-This subdirectory is intended to host stats files aggregated from fb-friendbot-factory experiments.
+This folder is intended to hold source for packaged dependencies of the application.

 ## Citation